Chartridge Combined School

 In the autumn term, parent consultations are arranged for parents to meet their child’s teacher and discuss how they have settled into their new school year.
 Parent consultations are also held in the spring term, providing another opportunity to discuss their child's progress.

 Towards the end of the summer term, parents receive a written report on their child’s development, along with an opportunity to discuss the content of the report with the class teacher.
-At the end of Key Stages 1 and 2, these reports also contain individual attainment levels achieved in the National end of Key Stage assessments.
+At the end of Key Stages 2, these reports also contain individual attainment levels achieved in the National end of Key Stage assessments.

 Parents’ Information Evenings